 - Get a name beforehand – Know who you want to speak to beforehand and ask for them by name at reception

 - Patience and timing – sometimes you may get through to the person instantly.
-Other times it will take longer.
+Other times it will take longer and you need to get past reception.
 Work out the best time to call, be patient and be flexible with your calling times.

 - Do calls in batches – Make calls (and do nothing else) in one-hour slots at a time.
 This will help keep you focused and motivated when you find it tough.
 Take a short break after the hour – you don’t want to get tired and make mistakes.